Home at Last

 I’ve thought a good deal about what it means to be ”home” over the years.
 My parents always called Las Vegas “home,” though most of their more than 50 years of marriage was spent in other parts of the country at one military base or another.
 But both their extended families were early settlers in Southern Nevada, so at least every couple of years when my dad had leave, we loaded the car and headed for the southwest to see grandparents, aunts and uncles, and my favorite—a dozen cousins near the ages of my siblings and me.

-I’ve lived in the forests beside Lake Michigan, the planes of Texas, the fertile lands of Central California, the arroyos sheltering the rich cultural heritage of New Mexico, and shores of the Chesapeake Bay.
-All of them beautiful beyond description.
+I’ve lived in the forests beside Lake Michigan, the plains of Texas, the fertile lands of Central California, the arroyos sheltering the rich cultural heritage of New Mexico, and the shores of the Chesapeake Bay.
+All of them are beautiful beyond description.
 But when I come home, I still come to the red dust of Southern Utah and the deserts of Nevada.

 Eventually, Uncle Earl–and a couple of my mother’s uncles (confused yet?
 Imagine me as a six-year-old trying to figure out those relationships!) brought a cattle ranch on the outskirts of town.
 It became tradition that whenever our family was in town, my brothers and I headed to the ranch for a few days of unfettered freedom from the rules of military life.
 We rode horses at breakneck pace between the giant cactus, played “Kick the Can” under the light of a million stars till the wee hours of the morning, did chores I never even knew existed till I spent time on the ranch, and talked and teased until the sun rose over the mountain.
 Halcyon days, indeed.

 If memory serves, the boys finally got annoyed at the hard labor and brought in the ranch backhoe.
-It took a couple of days, but the hole turned into a 4 foot-deep, 12 foot wide by 16- or 18-foot-long trench, which we filled with water and dubbed a “swimming pool’.
-We let the hose run into it a couple of days, but as soon as there was an inch or two of water, we were wading and splashing as if we were playing on the shores of the Pacific.
+It took a couple of days, but the hole turned into a 4-foot-deep, 12-foot-wide by 16- or 18-foot-long trench, which we filled with water and dubbed a “swimming pool’.
+We let the hose run into it for a couple of days, but as soon as there was an inch or two of water, we were wading and splashing as if we were playing on the shores of the Pacific.
 Now, considering the scarcity of water in the desert, I am astonished at the generosity of the adults around us who must have exhibited extraordinary self-control to allow us to “waste” so much of the precious commodity on such frivolity.